-1Includes retaining wall on the east and west sides of the railroad.
+&lt;sup>1Includes retaining wall on the east and west sides of the railroad.
 Calculation terminates on the south at MP 49.00.

-2Industry tracks are privately-owned tracks that connect to the UPRR.
+&lt;sup>2Industry tracks are privately owned tracks that connect to the UPRR.

-The Alternate Route 66 roadway does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
-Alternative 1A would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
+Alternative 1A would have no effect to Alternate Route 66's integrity of materials.

-Some of the proposed Project improvements would occur within the NRHP boundary of Alternate Route 66; however, the majority would occur outside of the boundary and would not alter the existing four-lane configuration of the adjacent roadway or its historically significant cross-section template.
-The proposed driveway leading to the maintenance access facility would constitute a change to Alternate Route 66, but would not diminish the design and workmanship of the roadway.
-A new guardrail would be installed along a single 390-foot portion of Alternate Route 66, but this safety improvement would not diminish integrity of design and workmanship because such features already exist along sections of the roadway.
-In addition, the grading permits within the NRHP boundary for construction of these improvements would be temporary and would not permanently alter the roadway or adversely affect its contributing features.
-No work is planned for the two concrete box culverts located within the APE that are contributing features to Alternate Route 66.
-Therefore, Alternative 1A would not diminish Alternate Route 66's integrity of design and workmanship.
+Some of the proposed Project improvements would occur within the NRHP boundary of Alternate Route 66; however, the majority occur outside of the boundary and would not alter the existing two-lane and four-lane configurations of the roadway or its historically significant cross-section template.
+The proposed driveway leading to the maintenance access facility (road) would constitute a change to Alternate Route 66, but would not adversely affect the significant characteristics or contributing features of the roadway.
+The grading permits within the NRHP boundary for construction of these improvements would also be temporary and would not permanently alter the roadway or adversely affect its contributing features.
+Therefore, Alternative 1A would have no adverse effect to Alternate Route 66's integrity of design and workmanship.